Key takeaways

 What the nose actually does

 The nasal cavity has four jobs during a normal breath.
 It filters incoming particles through nose hair and mucus.
 It warms cold air toward body temperature.
 It humidifies dry air.
-And it adds nitric oxide from the paranasal sinuses to the airstream — a bioactive gas that improves oxygen uptake in the lungs.
-The mouth does none of this.
+And it adds nitric oxide from the paranasal sinuses to the airstream — a bioactive gas involved in pulmonary vascular and airway function.
+[1] Mouth breathing bypasses these nasal conditioning functions.

 When to use the mouth